 The George McT.
 Kahin Center for Advanced Research on Southeast Asia is located in the handsome and historic "Treman House."
+When it was built in 1902, the house at 640 Stewart Ave boasted a hand-operated elevator, electric bells, speaking tubes, and central-heating.
 The house was built by Robert Henry Treman, the son of an enterprising local family and the first member of that family to attend Cornell University and be elected to its board of trustees.
-This historic house is home to SEAP graduate students, visiting fellows and scholars, faculty members, and SEAP's Publication and Outreach offices.
-Click the link for more architectural history, a taste of the Southeast Asian art and artifacts housed at the Kahin Center or for a virtual tour of the Kahin Center.